pyglet/pyglet/doc/programming_guide/migration.rst

         elif name == "rightstick":
             # Do something with the 2D vector

-Normalization of vectors can also be useful for analog sticks.
+Normalization of vectors can also be useful for some analog sticks.
 When dealing with Controllers that have non-circular gates, the The absolute values of their combined x and y axis can sometimes exceed 1.0.
 Vector normalization can ensure that the maximum value stays within range.
 For example::